bigin/ItemManager_2.0/README.md

 **What can be achieved with ItemManager?**

-The use of ItemManager allows a extrem variable field of application, ItemManager can be used to create tools and
+The use of ItemManager allows a very variable field of application, ItemManager can be used to create tools and
 plugins:

 - Product -lists, -catalogs